The Seed (2006 film): Release

 The Seed was first released at the Busan International Film Festival in 2006.
 It was also shown at the Festivus Film Festival in Denver, Colorado where it won "Best Short Short" in 2008.
 The Seed was awarded the "Outstanding Cinematography" award at the 2007 Veneration Film Festival in Newport.
 Later in 2008, The Seed will be entered at various festivals including the Swansea Bay Film Festival in England, the San Francisco International Asian American Film Festival, the Beverly Hills Film Festival, the Malibu Film Festival, and the Los Angeles United Film Festival.

 Soundtrack

 The soundtrack for The Seed featured three songs.
-One of them was "There They Go" by Fort Minor (originally from its studio debut album, The Rising Tied) played during the credits, and the other two were untitled as they were played in the fighting scenes.
+One of them was "There They Go" by Fort Minor (originally from the B-side of "Believe Me") played during the credits, and the other two were untitled as they were played in the fighting scenes.